 Encouraging the Arts

 An important function of FIS is to bring the best in Iranian culture to Americans and Iranians in America.
 Past cultural activities have included exhibitions, film festivals, concerts, and poetry readings.
-FIS performs this function often in collaboration with other institutions interested in culture such as the Smithsonian Institution’s Freer and Sackler Galleries, the American Film Institute at the Kennedy Center for the Performing arts, and the Library of Congress in the Washington metropolitan area and similar institutions across the U.S. Performances and exhibitions are usually accompanied by participatory panels that offer the audience a chance to talk with the artists about their work.
+FIS performs this function often in collaboration with other institutions interested in culture such as the Smithsonian Institution’s Freer and Sackler Galleries, the American Film Institute at the Kennedy Center for the Performing arts, and the Library of Congress in the Washington metropolitan area and similar institutions across the U.S. Performances and exhibitions have been usually accompanied by participatory panels that offer the audience a chance to talk with the artists about their work.
 The Foundation organized “Divine Symmetry: A Journey Through Ancient Persian Art and Culture,” a series of eight lectures at The Smithsonian Campus on the Mall, where the romance and spirituality of ancient culture was brought to life through presentations by experts and scholars on subjects ranging from the arts and music to philosophy, literature and cuisine.

-A major purpose of these activities is to present to the public new developments in the Iranian arts world.
+A major purpose of these activities have been to present to the public new developments in the Iranian arts world.
 An example is a special series of events entitled “Celebration of Persian Art and Culture,” cosponsored with the Sackler Gallery, focusing on the cultural context for the art of the book, a film series about the art in Shâhnâmeh and Iranian art in America, calligraphy, and storytelling.
 In 1991 FIS sponsored a concert of computerized classical Persian music by Dariush Dowlatshahi at the MESA annual meeting at the University of Texas, Austin.
 Dowlatshahi, an Iranian composer and musician specializing in uses of modern techniques in classical and modern music, presented the idea in a more developed form in a 1993 FIS concert in Washington, entitled “Innovation and Tradition: The Role of Computers in New Interpretations of Eastern and Western Music.”

 Bringing Iranian and non-Iranian performing arts, particularly music, together in concert has helped the Foundation toward its mission of showing the general US public the fundamental empathy that marks our seemingly divergent art forms.
 In a lecture series in 1989, Shusha Assar, an Iranian writer and folk singer now living in England as a writer and editor, sang Iranian, French and English folk songs, and read from her moving memoir The Blindfold Horse.
 In 1997, the Foundation invited Lily Afshar, a young Iranian artist teaching music at the University of Memphis, to present a concert of Iranian folk music and Spanish classical guitar to a mixed audience of Iranians and Americans at the Women’s Club of Chevy Chase, MD.
 In the same year, poetry of Hafiz of Shiraz selected from The Green Sea of Heaven, a translation of Hafiz’s divan by Elizabeth Gray, was presented by the Foundation at the Smithsonian’s Freer Gallery.
 The presentation, combined selected lyrics in the original and English translation rendered in declamation, song, and music.